-- Endeavour to ensure that the Council is aware of all sources of funding for noxious weed control. - Disseminate information to occupiers of on the availability of grant funding to assist with noxious weed control. - Encourage occupiers to apply for grants to assist with noxious weed control wherever possible and appropriate. - Provide assistance to occupiers in applying for grant funds for weed control work. - Lobby politicians and others to increase awareness of the necessity of providing public support for weed control work on private land. - Publicise where ever possible the necessity for the broad Community to assist with noxious weed control on private land where there is a public good in doing so. - Write to State and Federal politician's regularly drawing attention to the necessity for increased funding for noxious weed control and for a broadening of the eligibility criteria. - Encourage Constituent Councils to increase support for the Council because of the public goods that flow from noxious weed control.
+- Endeavour to ensure that the Council is aware of all sources of funding for noxious weed control. - Encourage occupiers to apply for grants to assist with noxious weed control wherever possible and appropriate and provide assistance to occupiers in

+- applying for grant funds for weed control work. - Write to State and Federal politicians regularly drawing attention to the necessity for increased funding for noxious weed control and for a broadening of the eligibility criteria. - Encourage Constituent Councils to increase support for the Council because of the public goods that flow from noxious weed control.